FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC2/doc/03MessageStructure.md

 ### Number of repeating groups

 A count of repeating groups at the root level of the message.
-The count does not include nested repeating groups.
+The count includes non-repeating components, where `numInGroup` is restricted to 1, but does not include nested groups.

 ### Number of variable-length fields